manoj1749/find-the-bug/README.md

 - Note: you should run the server first and then client, otherwise they won't be able to run.

 ### Bonus
+- If you have a windows laptop you can also try adding gui to the application using visual-code, which is not necessary though(only if you are intrested)
 - You can add any extra features to the application like asking about any other extra date, etc. It can be anything else.

 ### Working Sample